geopanag/awesome-influence-maximization-papers/readme.md

 </p>
  <center><sup>*Image from <a href=https://slideplayer.com/slide/5260408/>Ding Zhu-Du</a> </sup></center>

-A list of influence maximization and influence learning papers, organized based on the type of data they rely on, their exact target and their constraints:
+A list of influence maximization and influence learning papers, organized based on the type of data they rely o and their constraints:

 - Static network